-You always be inspired by your favourite singers.
+You always be inspired by your favorite singers.
 Just use this inspiration.
-Read their Biographies, watch their performances, Listen to them in your practice sessions, observe their style and attitude and start implementing them onto you.
+Read their Biographies, watch their performances, Listen to them in your practice sessions, observe their style and attitude and start implementing them into you.

 Be with me, I will show you how you can find your own ways, in singing.

 The first task you need to complete is recognizing who you want to copy.